fvrrrn/msi-meg-coreliquid-s360/README.md

 sudo systemctl enable my_msi_driver.service
 ```

 The driver will start as a daemon on next boot.
-If you want it to run straight on:
+If you want it to run at once:

 ```bash
 sudo systemctl start my_msi_driver